Category: Product Update

 We set out to develop and update our existing file management system.
 After a ton of R&D and feedback from our customers, we’re rolling out the new and enhanced Document360 Drive.

 The Document360 Drive elevates the experience and optimizes the way you organize, view, access, backup, and manage all the files and folders in a unified hub.

 Well, it’s simply a central cloud-based storage repository for Document360 customers to manage all files operation.
-If you have already used any of the other heavyweights such as Google Drive or OneDrive, getting used to all functions in Document360 Drive would be rather easy.
+If you have already used any other heavyweights such as Google Drive or OneDrive, getting used to all functions in Document360 Drive would be easy.

 A structured file management system is very much required in any online business; well it’s of prime necessity when you consider an online knowledge base.
 Storing all your digital assets in a single entity would make it easier and streamline your data management practices.

 Here’s a quick walkthrough of the new Document360 Drive.
 You can easily access it from your project dashboard by clicking on the Drive icon from the left menu bar.

 Also Read: How to store & manage knowledge base files with the new drive

 When you’re in the drive’s main directory, just click on the ‘New folder’ option on the top right, type in the folder name, and click on Create button.

 Pro tip: When you create folders for your knowledge base files, it would be easier to navigate and maintain files if the folders were in line with the categories and sub-categories of your knowledge base.

 Another easy way to add a new folder is using the left navigation bar.
 You can find the working similarity to the category view in the documentation window of your knowledge base.
 You can hover the mouse pointer over the space between folders in the left navigation bar, click on the + sign that appears, type in your folder name and click on create.